Australian Broadband Plans

 - Click the big GO button and wait while the progress bar fills up

-Once that’s finished, you’ll have four bits of very useful information – your download speed, your upload speed, your “ping” and your “jitter”.
+Once that’s finished, you’ll have four bits of very useful information about your internet connection – your download speed, your upload speed, your “ping” and your “jitter”.
 You can read detailed descriptions of exactly what those things mean below.

 Things to Watch When You Test

-A speed test is only as accurate as the weakest link in your connection to the internet.
+A speed test identifies the weakest link in your connection to the internet.
 If you’ve been experiencing slow speeds and our speed test confirms it, be sure you’ve got the best possible connection to your internet provider by checking the following:

-- Test using a wired (Ethernet) connection from computer to modem if you’re able to
+- Test using a wired (Ethernet) connection from to your modem if you’re able to

 - If you have to use Wi-Fi, make sure you’re as close to your Wi-Fi modem as possible (speeds drop quickly as you get further away)